tasmota/docs/docs/TFL.md

-# Tensorflow Lite for Microcontrollers for ESP32 :material-cpu-32-bit:
+# TensorFlow Lite :material-cpu-32-bit:

 ??? failure "This feature is not included in precompiled binaries"
-    add as a build flag to any build environment, i.e. in platformio_tasmota_cenv.ini:
+    add as a build flag to your build environment in `platformio_tasmota_cenv.ini`:
     ```
     build_flags             = ${env:tasmota32_base.build_flags}
                             -DUSE_BERRY_TF_LITE
-                            -DESP_NN ;use optimized kernels for ESP32
+                            -DESP_NN ; use optimized kernels for ESP32
-                            -DUSE_I2S ;add only for speech/microphone use
+                            -DUSE_I2S ; add only for speech/microphone use
-                            ; the important part of the next line is lib/libesp32_ml
     lib_extra_dirs          = lib/libesp32, lib/libesp32_div, lib/lib_basic, lib/lib_i2c, lib/lib_div, lib/lib_ssl, lib/libesp32_ml
+    ; lib/libesp32_ml is important to include
     ```

-### The different levels of Tensorflow
+## Different Levels of TensorFlow

-[Tensorflow](https://www.tensorflow.org) is an open-source machine-learning platform that is widely adopted and thus is a whole ecosystem with tools, libraries and a huge community.
+[TensorFlow](https://www.tensorflow.org) is an open-source machine-learning platform that is widely adopted and thus is a whole ecosystem with tools, libraries and a huge community.
 It is not application specific and can be used for all kind of tasks.
 Initially it was only usable on fully fledged computers but over time technical advances in software and hardware made it possible to step down the stairs and make it usable on weaker devices.
-So the next smaller thing is called [Tensorflow Lite](https://www.tensorflow.org/lite) that was targeted for smaller devices like the famous ARM-based 'RaspberryPi'.
+So the next smaller thing is called [TensorFlow Lite](https://www.tensorflow.org/lite) that was targeted for smaller devices like the famous ARM-based 'RaspberryPi'.

 But - you guessed it - this was not the end of the line and the whole armada of microcontrollers reached out to be part of the machine learning world.
-The name of this stripped down platform is [Tensorflow Lite for Microcontrollers](https://www.tensorflow.org/lite/microcontrollers).
+The name of this stripped down platform is [TensorFlow Lite for Microcontrollers](https://www.tensorflow.org/lite/microcontrollers).
 Tasmota uses a [fork](https://github.com/espressif/esp-nn) from Espressif with optimized functions for maximal performance.

-### Machine Learning ... is what exactly again?
+## Machine Learning ... is what exactly again?

 Machine learning, deep learning, KI, AI, ... - these are very blurry defined words, that mean more or less the same and scale from pretty complex up to extremely complex software constructs.
 Let's try to have a very simplified look at it.

 In ancient times (like 20 years ago) problems where solved on computers by finding an algorithm to compute input data and thus getting output data.
 With machine learning the process is still to have input data, but to use known good output data to let a piece of software find the algorithm to get from the known input data to the known output data - and hope that this still works with unknown input data.